KCErb/KCErb.github.io/projects.md

 Or so I thought.

-### A Transition
+### A Project

 In the following years I often needed to write little bits of software for my research.
 I had a soft-spot for Mathematica so I did **everything** in that language.
 As I grew to realize the utility of writing software, I found myself writing more and more Mathematica code to do things that Mathematica was never intended to do.
 One day I was showing my code to a cousin who laughed at my bank of CSV files calling it a "poor man's database".
 "Data-what?"
 I thought. *There was a thing for doing this?*

-Shortly after that leaning tower of copypasta came tumbling down a good friend introduced me to ["the poignant guide"](https://en.wikipedia.org/wiki/Why%27s_(poignant)_Guide_to_Ruby).
+Shortly after that leaning tower of copypasta came tumbling down, a good friend introduced me to ["the poignant guide"](https://en.wikipedia.org/wiki/Why%27s_(poignant)_Guide_to_Ruby).
 From there, I learned about Shoes and found a strange transformation taking place inside my brain.
 My then girlfriend (now wife) would take a bathroom break on a date and out would come my laptop to finish typing that last method I'd been crafting.
 At the time I wasn't sure how to cope with my new identity but now I'm a happy Ruby addict and my journey has taken me through all the familiar paths: rails, HTML, CSS, JS, git, relational-databases etc. In the meantime the physics world put me in contact with C, OpenCL, C++, Python, and yes even a little FORTRAN.
+Most recently I've been digging into the murky depths of PHP as I've been building some Drupal modules at work.

 ### A Highly Portable Folio